This article discusses how to use VLANs with UniFi products. Find a link to an introductory article on VLANs in the

-As with UAPs, you can use VLANs with USW.
-By default your ports are set to all, so it'll have an untagged VLAN (ideally 1), and then the rest will be tagged.
-VLANs need to be defined in the UniFi controller under Settings>Networks.
+As with UAPs, you can use VLANs with UniFi Switches.
+By default, your ports are set to All, so it'll have an untagged VLAN (ideally 1), and then the rest will be tagged.
+VLANs need to be defined in the UniFi Controller under Settings > Networks.
 To simply set up a VLAN you would set a network as VLAN only.

 You can create port profiles in the controller's Settings > Profiles > Switch ports > Add new Profile.
-Currently, UniFi switches are the difference (from UAPs) in the sense that you can tag VLAN 1 on a port.
+Currently, UniFi switches are different from UAPs in the sense that you can tag VLAN 1 on a port.

 The UniFi switch is currently the only device where you can tag VLAN 1 if needed.
 The default LAN network in the controller is VLAN 1.
 So to tag it, you would create a custom profile and tag it.
 VLAN 1 is the default LAN network in Settings > Networks in a fresh controller.

-In UniFi controller 5.5.x+ versions, support for RADIUS controlled VLANs has been added.
-First you have to enable 802.1x control and choose a RADIUS profile.
-This is found under the switch properties Window>Configuration>Services.
+In UniFi controller 5.5.x+ versions, support for RADIUS controlled VLANs was added.
+You would first have to enable 802.1x control and choose a RADIUS profile.
+This is found under the switch Properties Window > Configuration > Services.
 You then need to either create a new RADIUS profile, with it RADIUS VLAN enabled for the switch, or make sure it's enabled on an existing profile.